Liao dynasty: Origins

 The earliest reference to a Khitan state is found in the Book of Wei, a history of the Northern Wei dynasty (386–534) that was completed in 554.
 Several books written after 554 mention the Khitans being active during the late third and early fourth centuries.
-The Book of Jin (648), a history of the Jin dynasty (266–420), refers to the Khitans in the section covering the reign of Murong Sheng (398–401).
-The Samguk Sagi (1145), a history of the Three Kingdoms of Korea, mentions a Khitan raid taking place in 378.
+The Book of Jin (648) mentions the Khitans in the section covering the reign of Murong Sheng (398–401).
+The Samguk Sagi (1145) mentions a Khitan raid taking place in 378.

-According to sinologists Denis C. Twitchett and Klaus-Peter Tietze, it is generally held that the Khitans emerged from the Yuwen branch of the Xianbei people.
+It is generally believed that the Khitans emerged from the Yuwen branch of the Xianbei people.
 Following a defeat at the hands of another branch of the Xianbei in 345, the Yuwen split into three tribes, one of which was called the Kumo Xi.
 In 388 the Kumo Xi itself split, with one group remaining under the name Kumo Xi and the other group becoming the Khitans.
 This view is partially backed up by the Book of Wei, which describes the Khitans originating from the Xianbei.
 Beginning in the Song dynasty, some Chinese scholars suggested that the Khitans might have descended from the Xiongnu people.
 While modern historians have rejected the idea that the Khitan were solely Xiongnu in origin, there is some support for the claim that they are of mixed Xianbei and Xiongnu origin.
 Beginning with Rashid-al-Din Hamadani in the fourteenth century, several scholars have theorized that the Khitans were Mongolic in origin, and in the late 19th century, Western scholars made the claim that the Khitans were Tungusic in origin (modern linguistic analysis has discredited this claim).